-He was aware of other ill-fated attempts to game a US lottery by bulk-buying tickets: In a 1990, a Sacramento retiree bought 30k tickets with a diaper bag full of cash and walked away empty-handed; months later, a computer engineer known as “The Phantom” purchased 80k combinations at a Jacksonville, Florida bar and only won minor prizes.
+He was aware of other ill-fated attempts to game a US lottery by bulk-buying tickets: In 1990, a Sacramento retiree bought 30k tickets with a diaper bag full of cash and walked away empty-handed; months later, a computer engineer known as “The Phantom” purchased 80k combinations at a Jacksonville, Florida bar and only won minor prizes.

 Even if Mandel were to win, there was the possibility of multiple winners — a scenario that could significantly dilute the jackpot.

-Then, piercing through the carnage, a victorious shout: They’d won.
+Then, a victorious shout: They’d won.

 “When the $27m ticket came up, everybody was 6 feet off the ground,” Alex later said.
 “It was the most incredible thing in the world.”
 Purchased at a Farm Fresh in Chesapeake, the ticket had been processed in the twilight hours.
 Alex’s diligence had paid off.

 From his home in Australia, Mandel sent out a short message to his 2,524 investors: “One of our target lotteries did jackpot to our required level,” he wrote.
 “We entered and won.”

 The $27,036,142 jackpot (and $900k in secondary prizes) was to be paid out in 20 annual installments of $1.03m.
 But Virginia’s lottery czars had other plans.